Review by Willy McCarter

 In conclusion, this is my second ever title to play on the Nintendo Switch.
 I have a soft spot for the Mario Kart series and adore the rush of lovable high-intensity racing.
 To have that rush alongside an abundance of high quality musical performances and engaging sounds is greater still.
 I would definitely recommend this game, previous fan bias aside!

 My only real qualm is with the more detailed and larger race courses.
 There was the odd drop in frame rate which caused lag in the audio.
-On top of this, referring back to the introduction, the game being ported from the Wii U with content already unlocked inevitably took away from the completionist factor that only these games can offer.
+On top of this, referring back to the introduction, can i buy levitra online the game being ported from the Wii U with content already unlocked inevitably took away from the completionist factor that only these games can offer.
 Although, as aforementioned, Nintendo report to have more DLC and content coming out in future to keep this game alive.

 With the wide variety of characters, courses and customisable karts, bikes and vehicles to choose from, you will definitely have hours of multiplayer fun.
 Mario Kart 8 Deluxe has been a great pleasure to review.
 I have a feeling that the Mario Kart series is long from retiring.
 If you’re a soul that has the courage to get back up after being bombarded with various weapons and obstacles after striding for first place then this is definitely a game for you.